kkilobyte/ditch-cros/readme.md

 ## RW_Legacy
 EVERY AltFw issue (except AltFw issue #7) PLUS
 1. Broken suspend (at least on `snappy`).
-2. BIOS-only / no UEFI
+2. BIOS-only / no UEFI.
 ## Shim
-1. relies on a leaked rma shim meaning 90% of chromebooks aren't supported
+1. Relies on a leaked RMA shim - thus 90% of Chromebooks aren't supported at all.
-2. relies on a glorified chroot
+2. Relies on a glorified chroot.
-3. rma shim is never updated including the linux kernel, on `octopus` chromebooks you get linux 4.14, on `dedede` chromebooks you get linux 5.1, on `reks` and `kefka` you get a linux kernel too old to run x11!
+3. The RMA shim is never updated including the Linux kernel, on `octopus` Chromebooks you get Linux 4.14, on `dedede` Chromebooks you get Linux 5.1, on `reks` and `kefka` you get a Linux kernel too old to run X11!
-4. the kernel has a bad configuration (since normal rma shims aren't meant for normal linux) meaning you get no audio (on boards like `nissa` and `dedede`) and no suspend or swap on all boards
+4. The kernel has a bad configuration (since normal RMA shims aren't meant for normal desktop Linux,) meaning you get no audio (on boards like `nissa` and `dedede`) and no suspend or swap on all boards.
-5. broken gpu accel at times (for example: x11 on `octopus` or gnome wayland)
+5. Broken GPU acceleration half the time.
+(For example: X11 on my `meep`, `cret`, `phaser360`, and `fleex`, or Gnome Wayland.)
-6. requires a key combo and a few key inputs to boot
+6. Requires a key combo and a few key inputs to boot.
-7. requires manual building for everything but debian (in shimboot) or chromeOS and arch (in terraOS)
+7. Requires manual building for Linux distros that are not Debian 12 Stable (in Shimboot) or Chrome OS Flex v109 and Arch Linux (in TerraOS).
-8. no windows
-9. requires a leaked shim
+8. No Windows support AT ALL.
+Even if you tried, the RMA shim runs the ***Linux kernel*** while Windows runs the ***NT kernel***, and even if you got NT in the shim, you wouldn't be able to "chroot" or whatever.
-10. weird screen drawing issue on `grunt` where you have to constantly switch to and from a tty to draw the next frame in x11
+11. `grunt` Chromebooks on X11 has a weird screen drawing issue where you have to constantly switch in and out of a TTY to render every single new frame.
 ##